 NMES i.e neuromuscular electrical stimulation involves using a device that sends electrical impulses to nerves.
 This act causes the muscles to contract and increase strength and range of motion.
 The contraction of the muscle doesn’t just improve muscle function it also promotes blood circulation to the areas that assist in healing.
 NMES even treats muscular spasms by tiring your muscles in spasm artificially and thus allowing it to relax.

 Russian stimulation is the type of electrical stimulation that executes the same task as NMES.
 Russian stimulation too improves muscle contraction.
 The only difference between the two is that Russian stim uses a waveform which is known to be a little easier to tolerate.

-Interferential therapy is often used to cure pain, reduce muscle spasm and improves localized blood flow in various muscles or tissues.
+Interferential therapy is often used to cure pain, reduce muscle spasms, and improve localized blood flow in various muscles or tissues.
 The IFT machine for physiotherapy works by summing up two alternating current signals of different frequencies.

 Iontophoresis is a process that involves delivering a drug into the body using a voltage gradient on the skin.
 It is an effective process to treat sports injuries.
 Different medication is induced into your body through this iontophoresis electrical stimulation to accomplish different goals.
-The addition of anti-inflammatory medicines during iontophoresis cures heel pain, other soft-tissue injuries or muscle spasm.
+The addition of anti-inflammatory medicines during iontophoresis cures heel pain, other soft-tissue injuries, or muscle spasms.

 High voltage galvanic current (HVGC)